Flats Fishing:

 Strip out a comfortable amount of line for you to cast.
 Ask the guide to act as if he has spotted an imaginary bonefish and to give you his command…”bonefish 10 o’clock – 50 feet”.
 You then make the cast as you heard it described.
 Now, compare notes.
 Ask the guide if that is the direction and distance he called for.
 Frequently the guide’s view of the clock from the back of the boat is different from the angler’s.
 Even more frequently, 50 feet means something entirely different to the guide and the angler.
 Coming closer to understanding the finer points of direction and distance before you see fish should drastically improve your communication with the guide throughout the rest of the day.
 It’s also helpful if the guide knows your maximum, “comfortable” casting distance.

 Cast very close to a tailing fish, as he is focusing on a small area.
-With cruising fish, try to lead them by 6-12 feet (depending on depth and current) and allow your fly to sink to their eye level (or the bottom) before beginning your retrieve.
+With cruising fish, lead them so they can’t hear your fly hit the water, usually 6-12 feet (depending on depth and current).
+Allow your fly to sink to the bottom before beginning your retrieve.
 It is better to cast short, hoping the fish will come to the fly, than to cast too far and risk having the line spook him.
 When casting from a boat, take your shoes off; it will help you avoid stepping on the fly line.

 The most common mistake anglers make when fishing the flats is taking too many false casts.
 Try to take no more than 4 false casts to reach a fish, hopefully fewer.
 When a guide positions the boat and sets up on a fish, the amount of time the boat stays in prime position is about 6 seconds.
 That’s generally enough time for 3 or 4 false casts.